Normalised/ProkDrumsEditor/index.md

 Please report bugs, crashes and feature requests as a new 'issue' [HERE](https://github.com/Normalised/ProkDrumsEditor/issues)

 First connect the module to your computer via USB then launch the editor application.

+If you are a Windows 7 User you may need to [install this driver](https://www.pjrc.com/teensy/serial_install.exe) .
+See [here](https://www.pjrc.com/teensy/troubleshoot.html) for more details.

 When the editor connects to the module you will see the module select screen.